ephemeralenvironments/ephemeralenvironments/content/features/security.md

 +++
-date = "2021-08-13T00:00:00Z"
+date = "2023-07-28T00:00:00Z"
-title = "Ephemeral Environments And Security" featuresslug = "security" type = "feature" hero = "/images/headers/security.png"
+title = "Preview Environments And Security" featuresslug = "security" type = "feature" hero = "/images/headers/security.png"
-metadescription = "Follow a few general rules and best-practices to implement security for your ephemeral environments, ensuring all your environments are accessed solely by your team and any trusted visitors" pagetitle = "Ephemeral Environments And Security" ogimage = "/images/headers/security.png"
+metadescription = "Follow a few general rules and best-practices to implement security for your preview environments, ensuring all your environments are accessed solely by your team and any trusted visitors" pagetitle = "Preview Environments And Security" ogimage = "/images/headers/security.png"
 +++